twf2360/Newtons-Cradle/txt/notes.md

                 - not due to overly large radii
                 - this has been fixed with a bit of a hotfix, but it works!
                     - needs more analysis
+                - seems to be an issue based on timestep.
+Needs to be incredibly low in order to
             - The total energy plot doesn't appear to be a simple addition of the ke and pe
                 - perfect idea for a unit test!
                 - this is due to errors with floating point maths.
 It is only very very small variations :neutral_face: